Project Azorian

-In addition to designing the recovery ship and its lifting cradle, the U.S. used concepts developed with Global Marine (see Project Mohole) that used their precision stability equipment to keep the ship nearly stationary above the target while lowering nearly 3 mi of pipe.
+The US designed the recovery ship and its lifting cradle using concepts developed with Global Marine (see Project Mohole) that used their precision stability equipment to keep the ship nearly stationary above the target while lowering nearly 3 mi of pipe.
 They worked with scientists to develop methods for preserving paper that had been underwater for years in hopes of being able to recover and read the submarine's codebooks.
-The reasons this project was undertaken probably included the recovery of an intact R-21 nuclear missile and cryptological documents and equipment.
+The reasons that this project was undertaken included the recovery of an intact R-21 nuclear missile and cryptological documents and equipment.